Ursa-Major/git-version-json/README.md

 Generate a json variable with git version informations.

 It is *NOT* a gulp plugin, but gulp friendly.
-It is usually use with gulp-header or gulp-footer.
+It is usually use with gulp-replace, gulp-header or gulp-footer.
 It is also can use separatedly.

 The generated json looks like as: